ChristopheSeux/BLayers/README.md

 # BLayers
-Blender addon for managing layer by a name
+Blender addon for managing layer by their name